librenms/librenms/doc/Developing/Application-Notes.md

 - Integer :: Device ID to fetch it for.
 - String :: The extend name.
 For example, if 'zfs' is passed it will be converted to 'nsExtendOutputFull.3.122.102.115'.
-- Integer :: Minium expected version of the JSON return.
+- Integer :: Minimum expected version of the JSON return.

 The required keys for the returned JSON are as below.